revaturelabs/interviewquestions/Python/Python-Datatypes/Type_casting.md

   ---

-8.How do you remove a reference to a variable?
+8. How do you remove a reference to a variable?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)